DEFRA/ffc-jenkins-pipeline-library/README.md

 or SHAs from being matched and that version being used rather than the expected tagged version of the library.
 To prevent this from causing problems the SemVer version is prepended with a `v-`.
-Doing so means the tag will not be mistakenly resolved against a SHA (alphanumeric only).
-It might still be matched against a branch, however, this is much less likely and is under the control of the developers.
+Doing so means the tag will not be mistakenly resolved against a SHA (alphanumeric only) although it might still be matched against a branch.
+However, this is much less likely and is under the control of the developers.
 The unique tag doesn't need to be `v-` and is easily changed by updating the code in `version.extractSemVerVersion()`.
 The version is specified in [VERSION](VERSION) and would also need to be updated.